Cystic Fibrosis Diagnosis

 Preconception and prenatal screening

 Couples who are planning to have children may want to be tested to see whether they are cystic fibrosis carriers.
-Getting tested before pregnancy gives you more options and more time to make decisions if results show that one or both parents has a mutated CFTR gene.
+Getting tested before pregnancy gives you more options and time to make decisions if results show that both parents are carriers.

 Often the mother is tested first.
 If the father has a family history of cystic fibrosis, he may be tested first.
 If one parent is a carrier for a CFTR gene mutation, then the next step is to test the other parent.

 If you are already pregnant, both parents may be tested at the same time.
-If you are both cystic fibrosis carriers, then prenatal diagnostic testing may be performed to check the unborn baby for mutated CFTR genes.
+If you are both cystic fibrosis carriers, then prenatal testing can check if the unborn baby has two mutated CFTR genes.

 Sweat test

 A sweat test checks for high levels of chloride in your sweat.
 The sweat test is the standard test for diagnosing cystic fibrosis.
-It may be used if you have symptoms that could indicate cystic fibrosis or to confirm a positive diagnosis from a screening of your newborn baby.
+It may be used if you or your child has symptoms that could indicate cystic fibrosis, or to confirm a positive diagnosis from a screening of your newborn.
 A normal sweat chloride test result alone does not mean you do not have cystic fibrosis.
 Lower levels of chloride may indicate the need for further testing to diagnose or rule out cystic fibrosis.

 How is a sweat chloride test performed?

-The sweat test detects a higher amount of chloride — a component of salt — in the sweat of people who have cystic fibrosis.
-In order to produce sweat for this test, a colorless, odorless chemical and a little electrical stimulation are applied to a small area of a person’s arm or leg.
+The sweat test detects a higher amount of chloride — a natural component of salt — in the sweat of people who have cystic fibrosis.
+To get enough sweat for the test, a chemical and a little electrical stimulation are applied to a small patch of the arm.
 The sweat is collected and sent to a hospital lab for testing.